United Nations Convention on the Rights of Persons with Disabilities (UNCRPD)

 Australia has to report to the United Nations every four years, and be reviewed on what it has achieved.
 This report is known as a Civil Society Shadow Report.
 A committee of independent experts, the UN Committee on the Rights of Persons with Disabilities (the Committee) does this review.
 People with disability, through their representative organisations, can also report to the UN to help the Committee review Australia.
 This report is known as a Civil Society Shadow Report.

 2019 Civil Society CRPD Shadow Report

 The Shadow Report is a comprehensive and wide-reaching look at the current state of disability rights in Australia.
-To zoom in on specific areas,a series of factsheets based on the report have been developed.
-You can download them below in Word Document format.
-Plain English translations will be available soon.
+To zoom in on specific areas,a series of Fact Sheets based on the report have been developed.
+You can download the Fact Sheets in Word and in Plain English.

 The 2019 Shadow Report Working Group was made up of:

 - Advocacy for Inclusion

 - Australian Centre for Disability Law (ACDL)